rbuas/image-room/doc/presets.md

 ## export
 ### 0-add-copy-dng
-used to add a copy on dng format to the catalog, it name the copy with [rename-copy](#rename-copy)
+used to add a copy on dng format to the catalog, it names the copy with [rename-copy](#rename-copy)

 ### 0-add-copy-tiff
 used to add a copy on tiff format to the catalog